 Ideas for Outdoor Learning Throughout the Winter

-Land-based Learning and Outdoor Education
+Land-Based Learning and Outdoor Education

 Respect the Elements

 Land-based learning is one of the many steps we can take towards reconciliation and raising cultural awareness.
-Introducing this practice to students also introduces them to Indigenous worldviews, knowledge and ways of being in the world.
+Introducing this practice to learners also introduces them to Indigenous worldviews, knowledge and ways of being in the world.
 If you are interested in land-based learning, consider inviting an Elder or Knowledge Keeper to your class.
-Involving the local Indigenous community in land-based education is a respectful action that both you and your students can learn tremendously from.
+Involving the local Indigenous community in land-based education is a respectful action that you and your learners can learn tremendously from.
 An Indigenous community member or your local Friendship Centre may be able to connect you with the right person and help you follow the cultural protocol for contacting an Elder or Knowledge Keeper.

 How many curriculum connections can you make in the activity described below?